LiuLiuJerry/TouchNet/README.md

 # TouchNet

-This repository contains the source code for the paper ![End-to-end Surface Reconstruction For Touching Trajectories].
+This repository contains the source code for the paper [End-to-end Surface Reconstruction For Touching Trajectories]

 ![Overview](./images/overview.JPG)